allenai/macaw/README.md

 ## Demo

-See the [demo folder](demo) for instructions and code to host an interactive version of Macaw.
+See [DEMO.md](DEMO.md) for instructions and code to host an interactive version of Macaw.

 ## Training data